AdaCore/spark2014/docs/ug/appendix.rst

    . progressive - Start with one formula per check, then split into
                    paths when needed

- * Prover options
+ * Prover name values
-   The option --prover allows a comma-separated list of prover names.
-The following prover names are shipped with |GNATprove|:
-   (Provers marked with [steps] support the --steps option.)
+   (Provers marked with [steps] support the --steps switch.)
    . altergo     - [steps] Use Alt-Ergo (default)
    . cvc4        - [steps] Use CVC4
-   Any other prover in your why3.conf file can also be specified here.
+   . ...         - Any other prover configured in your .why3.conf file
-   The default value of option --prover is "alt-ergo", so only Alt-Ergo will be used.
-If more than one prover is specified, the provers are tried in order until one of them succeeds, or all fail.
-   Interactive provers cannot be combined with other provers, so must appear on their own.

 .. _Alternative_Provers:

 Alternative Provers
 ===================

-|GNATprove| comes with Alt-Ergo and CVC4 provers, but it can be used with
+By default, |GNATprove| uses its own version of prover Alt-Ergo.
+Switch ``--prover`` allows to use another prover, or a list of provers.
+Prover names ``altergo`` and ``cvc4`` are used to refer to the versions of provers Alt-Ergo and CVC4 that are shipped with |GNATprove|.

-different provers, as long as they are supported by the Why3 platform.
-To use a prover, it must be listed in your ``.why3.conf`` file.
-The command ``why3config --detect-provers`` can be used to search your PATH for any supported provers and add them to the config file.
-Any such prover (or several of them) can then be used with the ``--prover`` option, using the name stored in the ``.why3.conf`` file.
-The switch values ``altergo`` and ``cvc4`` will select the provers which come with
+|GNATprove| can call other provers, as long as they are supported by the Why3
+platform.
+To use another prover, it must be listed in your ``.why3.conf`` configuration file.
+The command ``why3config --detect-provers`` can be used to search your ``PATH`` for any supported provers and adding them to the configuration file.
+Any prover name configured in your ``.why3.conf`` file can be used as an argument to switch ``--prover``.

-|GNATprove|, and the value ``altergo`` is the default.
+If more than one prover is specified, the provers are tried in order on each goal, until one of them succeeds or all fail.
+Interactive provers cannot be combined with other provers, so must appear on their own.

 Coq
 ---